 Preheat the oven to 375 degrees.

-3. Heat the olive oil over a medium high heat, in Dutch oven, preferably with a lid.
+Heat the olive oil over a medium high heat, in Dutch oven or heavy pot, preferably with a lid.
 Add the garlic and cook until it begins to take color.

-5. Deglaze the pan with the white wine (or stock) and cook over a high heat to cook away the alcohol.
+Deglaze the pan with the remaining stock and cook over a high heat.

 If using frozen, cut them into quarters if necessary and go to step 5.